 Other Potential Penalties:

-Sentencing enhancement is applied if a weapon or firearm were used during the course of the burglary.
+Sentencing enhancement is applied if a weapon or firearm were used during the course of the alleged violation.

 PC 460 Legal Defense